|wdt_ID||Term||Check-In Date||Check Out Date|

 What do I do if I want to live in the University Residence Halls for Summer Term?

-Once I submit my contract and deposit, am I able to switch rooms?
+Once I submit my contract and advance payment, am I able to switch rooms?

 Due to the short period of the summer term contract, room changes will be made only under extraordinary circumstances.